-So R3R is the fundamental bridge step to 0.T.
-And we're going only for 0.T. now for various reasons including political.
+So R3R is the fundamental bridge step to O.T.
+And we're going only or O.T. now for various reasons including political.
 We have by passed clear which remains only as a courtesy title denoting one or more GPMs run.